 Chiang Mai noodles soup

 Red curry is one of the classic Thai curries (along with yellow, green, masaman, jungle, and other curries) and is usually used to make wonderful main courses.
-Here it is used subtly in a soup adding that beautiful pop of flavor.
+Here, it is used subtly in a soup, adding that beautiful pop of flavour.

-This is a big soup that can be almost served as a meal.
-The soft noodles are paired with a delicious red curry soup and topped with beautifully poached Asian style chicken, and the spicy red chilies.
-The soup is spicy, tart and full of flavor.
-The chicken is from a recipe for Asian style chicken broth, but you may substitute any roasted or cooked chicken here.
+This is a big soup that can almost be served as a meal.
+The soft noodles are paired with a delicious red curry soup and topped with beautifully poached Asian-style chicken and spicy red chillies.
+The soup is spicy, tart, and full of flavour.
+The chicken is from a recipe for Asian-style chicken broth, but you may substitute any roasted or cooked chicken here.

-This was one of my early cookbooks, one that I have cooked at least half the recipes from.
-There are soups from around the world, including simple soups like this one to elaborate one-dish meals.
+This was one of my early cookbooks; I have cooked at least half of its recipes.
+The soups are from around the world, including delicious purées like this one and elaborate one-dish meals.
 This is one of those books that will make you fall in love with soup!

 Ingredients: